Skip to content

 3. A compliance auditor requires that your payment processing pods only communicate with the external payment gateway at `api.stripe.com`, but the gateway's IP addresses change dynamically due to their CDN.
 Why would standard Kubernetes NetworkPolicies fail this audit, and how do Cilium L7 policies solve it?

 Standard Kubernetes NetworkPolicies operate strictly at Layer 3 and Layer 4, meaning they can only filter traffic based on static IP CIDR blocks and ports.
-Because Stripe’s IPs change dynamically, maintaining an accurate IP allowlist in a standard NetworkPolicy is operationally impossible and would lead to blocked legitimate traffic or overly permissive rules.
+Because Stripe’s IPs change dynamically, maintaining an accurate IP allowlist in a standard NetworkPolicy is operationally impractical and would lead to blocked legitimate traffic or overly permissive rules.
 Cilium L7 policies solve this by intercepting and evaluating DNS queries at the application layer.
 When a pod requests api.stripe.com, Cilium resolves the domain, dynamically allows the outbound connection to the returned IPs, and enforces that the traffic uses the correct protocol (like HTTPS), fully satisfying the compliance requirement.

 4. Your security team mandates that a new production AKS cluster must have its API server endpoint completely removed from the public internet using the `--enable-private-cluster` flag.
 After deployment, your existing GitHub Actions pipeline, which uses Ubuntu-latest runners, suddenly fails to run `kubectl apply`.
 Why did this happen, and what architectural changes must you make to fix the pipeline?

 This failure occurs because the --enable-private-cluster flag places the AKS API server behind an Azure Private Endpoint, giving it a private IP address and entirely disabling public routing.
-The GitHub Actions hosted runners operate outside your VNet on the public internet, so they can no longer reach or resolve the API server.
+The GitHub Actions hosted runners operate outside your VNet on the public internet, so they can no longer reach or resolve the API server directly.
 To fix this, you must rethink your pipeline architecture by deploying self-hosted build agents directly inside the cluster’s VNet or a peered VNet.
 Alternatively, you can use the az aks command invoke feature, which tunnels commands through the Azure Resource Manager management plane, bypassing the need for direct network line-of-sight to the API server.

 5. Your team is launching a new public-facing customer portal on AKS.
 The security team requires strict OWASP vulnerability protection (like SQL injection blocking) at the edge, while the finance team wants to minimize infrastructure costs.
 You must choose an ingress controller.
 Which ingress solution—AGIC or the NGINX web application routing add-on—is the correct architectural choice for this scenario?